KomodoPlatform/dPoW/doc/bible.md

 In case of such a spot-loss or disqualification, the next candidate from the election results will be eligible for the spot and the pubkey would be replaced with the next scheduled hardfork update.

+### NN season

+A NN season may not equal 12 months - it will cover mininmum 75%, 3 quarters (9 months) of a year.

 ### Notary Node setup: